-Based on our research, which includes considering over 30 brands and studying dozens of customer and expert reviews, we've identified the top air purifiers for your home or office.
+Based on our research, which took a look at 30-plus brands and dozens of customer and expert reviews, we've come up with the top air purifiers for your home or office.

-Our top pick is the Coway AP-1512 HH Mighty, a quiet model with a HEPA filter, prefiler, ionizer and odor filter.
-With its consistently strong performance for the price (including the cost of replacement filters), the Coway AP-1512 HH Mighty is the best purifier for most people.
+Our top pick is the Coway AP-1512 HH Mighty, a quiet model with a HEPA filter, prefilter, ionizer and odor filter.
+With its strong performance for the price (including the cost of replacement filters), this is the best air purifier for most people.

-The best-looking air purifier is the Blueair Blue Pure 211+, which comes in five color palettes including yellow, blue and pink.
-It's more powerful than the Coway Mighty, but is also a bit louder.
-It also doesn't have a HEPA filter, but Blueair insists its filters are even better.
-(Due to its high clean air delivery rate, or CADR, Consumer Reports included this on its list of models that would be most effective at cleaning a room of COVID-19 droplets.)
+The best-looking air purifier is the Blueair Blue Pure 211+, which comes in five colors including yellow, blue and pink.
+It's powerful, but a bit loud.
+It doesn't have a HEPA filter, but Blueair insists its filters are even better.
+(Consumer Reports said this is one of the best at cleaning a room of COVID-19 droplets.)

-Parents of young children will appreciate the PureZone 3-in-1 True HEPA Air Purifier, which is small, quiet and perfect for kids' and babies' bedrooms.
+Parents of young children will like the PureZone 3-in-1 True HEPA Air Purifier, which is small, quiet and perfect for kids' bedrooms.
 It can also be put on a timer to shut itself off while the little ones slumber.

-If you don't like changing filters, try the Austin Air HealthMate HM-400; its filters last up to 5 years.
-It also filters out the volatile organic compounds (VOCs) you'll get from paints, plastics and petroleum products.
+If you don't like changing filters, try the Austin Air HealthMate HM-400.
+Its filters last up to 5 years.
+It also filters out the the volatile organic compounds (VOCs) you'll get from fresh paints, plastics and petroleum products.

 Finally, if money is no object and clean air is critical to your health needs, the IQAir HealthPro Plus or the Coway Airmega 400 may fit the bill.
 Both are equipped to handle rooms of 1,000 square feet or more.